3AGLE-git/Product-Preview-Card-Component/README.md

 ### What I learned

-This challenge took longer than i expected but was able to learn when and how to make use of width and height in your page.
+This challenge took longer than i expected but i was able to learn when and how to make use of width and height in your page.